OElesin/sagemaker-autopilot-step-functions/README.md

 get a secure REST API which they can make predictions in their applications.

 If you're interested in working on this together, feel free to reach out.
 Also feel free to extend this project as it suites you.
 Experiencing any challenges getting started, create an issue and I will have a look as soon as I can.

+### TODO
+- [ ] Add CloudWatch Schedule event trigger
+- [ ] Python Module
+- [ ] Convert project to AutoML-as-a-Service